MeintrupStefan/SpringCRUD/README.md

 # SpringCRUD
- A collection of spring CRUD operations for later reference
+A collection of spring CRUD operations for later reference.

+This project uses Java 17 & Spring 2.7 and was initialized with https://start.spring.io/.